The Bullwhip Effect: Why You're Losing Money on Your Ecom Store and How to Stop It

 The Fix: Continuous Monitoring Using Web Scraping

-Live SKU-level visibility
+Live SKU visibility

 Competitor stock and price trends